Sections of this post are sponsored by Groupon.

 Whatever type of family vacation you seek, chances are California has it.

 California is always welcoming new hotels, museums and attractions from San Diego to the Bay Area.
-So, before you travel to the Golden State be sure to check Visit California for the latest news about attractions and safe travel practices.
-In addition, the site provides regional resources for the latest public health-related updates.
+So, before you travel to the Golden State be sure to check Visit California for the latest news from around the state.

 California Vacation for Families: Southern California